Update: New Russia and Belarus Sanctions (as of 22 June 2022)

 As a reaction to the decision by the Russian Federation to proceed with the recognition of the non-government controlled areas of the Donetsk and Luhansk oblasts of Ukraine as independent entities, and the subsequent decision to send Russian troops into several areas of the Ukraine, the EU has adopted economic sanctions against Russia.

-The EU has adopted five packages of measures.
-A first package of sanctions was adopted on 23 February 2022, a second package on 25 February 2022, a third package on 28 February 2022, a fourth package on 15 March 2022 and most recently a fifth package on 8 April 2022.
+The EU has adopted six packages of measures in 2022.
+After an initial package on 23 February 2022, further restrictive measures were adopted on 25 February 2022, 28 February 2022, 15 March 2022, 8 April 2022 and most recently on 3 June 2022.
 More sanctions can be expected to follow as the conflict in Ukraine develops.

 The EU had already imposed certain sanctions against Russia in 2014.
 In light of the Russian annexation of Crimea and Sevastopol, the EU imposed sanctions on Russia and Russian individuals, included travel bans and asset freezes, trade restrictions with Crimea/Sevastopol, restricted access to EU capital markets for certain Russian banks and businesses, an arms embargo on Russia, an export ban on dual-use goods for military use/end-users, and export restrictions on certain sensitive technologies for oil production and exploration (see Fieldfisher press release).

 Several sanctions were also extended to Belarus.
 A first package of additional sanctions was imposed on 2 March 2022, shortly followed by a second package on 9 March 2022, and a third package on 3 June 2022.
 These additional measures build upon the sanctions, which were last expanded in the aftermath of the presidential elections in Belarus in 2020.

 As these widened sanctions have significant effects on European stakeholders' business interests in Russia, Belarus and the contested areas of Ukraine, this brief provides an overview of the new measures and explains how they fit within the context of the existing sanctions.

-The EU sanctions on Russia consist essentially of three legal frameworks:
+The currently applicable sanctions regime consist essentially of four legal frameworks: